sparcopen/opencon/README.md

 Issues are where we host discussions about OpenCon.
 They're easy to [find above](https://github.com/sparcopen/opencon/issues).

+You can respond to an issue from your email client.
+When you get a notification, just hit reply - no need to use the site.

 ### When to start an issue

 We're trying to be open by default, and use this to centre all to-do's & discussion.
 So, the answer is always, except: